uviclibraries/h5p/interactive-video.md

 - Click on Step 2 **Add interactions** tab.
 - On the toolbar above the video click on the **T** button.
 - In the dialogue box that appears, click on the **Pause video** checkbox.
-- Next type the text you want to appear in the dialogue box in the **Text** field near the bottom.
+- Type the text you want to appear in the dialogue box in the **Text** field near the bottom.
 - Click the **Poster** radio button just below the Pause video checkbox.
 - Click the blue **Done** button near the top right corner.
 - You can now move the text box around the video window and resize the text box to fit your needs.<br>